Processing Entangled Links Into Secure Cryptographic Keys: Introduction

 Within this work, we will be using the following notation.
-For the three parties Alice (A), Bob (B), and Eve (E), we denote their corresponding subsystems with capital roman letters A, B, and E, respectively.
-The space of all density operators, representing quantum states within the Hilbert space $\cal{H}$, will be denoted as $\cal{D}(\cal{H})$.
-Composite Hilbert space, like, e.g., $\mathcal{H}_A \otimes \mathcal{H}_B$, will be denoted as $\mathcal{H}_{AB}$.
-For the specific measurement results obtained by projection valued measurement, using orthonormal bases, we use Greek letters with superscripts, e.g. $\alpha$ and $\alpha^\perp$ for A. With small roman letters we denote the unspecific measurement results which may correspond to either of the two potential outcomes, e.g., $a\in \{ \alpha,\alpha^\perp\}$.
-We denote different quantum states with the same fidelity to differ in their shape.
+For the three parties Alice (A), Bob (B), and Eve (E), we denote their corresponding subsystems with capital letters A, B, and E, respectively.
+The set of all density operators, representing quantum states within the Hilbert space $\cal{H}$, will be denoted as $\cal{D}(\cal{H})$.
+Composite Hilbert spaces will be abbreviated in the form $\mathcal{H}_A \otimes \mathcal{H}_B = \mathcal{H}_{AB}$.
+For the specific measurement results obtained by projection valued measurement using orthonormal bases, we use small Greek letters with superscripts, e.g., $\alpha$ and $\alpha^\perp$ for A. With small Latin letters we denote the unspecific measurement results which may correspond to either of the two potential outcomes, e.g., $a\in \{ \alpha,\alpha^\perp\}$.
+If two quantum states differ but have the same fidelity, we refer to them as having different shapes.
 The symbol $I_n$ denotes the $n$-dimensional identity operator and $\Pi_n = \frac{1}{n} I_n$ is the density operator of the $n$-dimensional maximally mixed state.
-For an easier notation, we write the complex conjugated inside the bras and kets, i.e., $\ket{\psi^*} := \ket{\psi}^*$.
-The statement $O \succeq 0$ denotes that the operator $O$ is positive semidefinite and $\sigma[O]$ denotes the eigenvalue spectrum of the operator $O$. $\tr[O]$ denotes the trace of the operator $O$ and $\tr_X[O]$ is the partial trace with respect to the subsystem $X$.
+For an easier notation, we write the complex conjugated inside the bras and kets, i.e., $\ket{\psi^*} = \ket{\psi}^*$.
+The eigenvalue spectrum of an operator $O$ is denoted by $\sigma[O]$. $\tr[O]$ denotes the trace of the operator $O$ and $\tr_X[O]$ is the partial trace with respect to the subsystem $X$.
 Lastly, we define $\mathrm{ld}(\square)$ to be the logarithm to the base two.